leaherb/CLSearch/README.md

 # craigslist-search-alert

-Search [Craigslist](https://www.craigslist.org/about/sites) using saved search parameters.
-Any number of searches can be run at the same time.
-Results are stored to a database for later analysis.
-Search results that are 'new' are sent as an alert to a given email address.
+## Purpose
+Automate [Craigslist](https://www.craigslist.org/about/sites){target="_blank"} searches.
+Store search results in a database.
+Use accumulated search results to discover trends and explore correlations.

+Any number of named searches (defined in **search_config.yml**) are initiated with each run of **search.py**.
+Search configurations can be archived (not included in a run), or activated (included in a run).

 ## Disclaimer